blitzher/P4-lang/LanguageSpecification.md

 time:

+- optional statement
 - prep time should specify how much of the time in the recipe is used for preperation
 - cook time should specify how much of the time in the recipe is used for cooking
 - total time = prep time + cook time
-- if only prep time or cook time is specified, it will appear on the recipe card as total time
+- if only prep time, cook time or total time is specified, it will appear on the recipe card as total time
+- if total time and cook time is specified, prep will be calculated automatically and vice versa
+- prep time + cook time must be equal to total time
+- time may be specified as a range by use of a dash (e.g. 2-3 hours)
+  - when used in a calculation, the average will be used (e.g. prep time: 20-30 min, cook time: 15 min, equals total time: 40 min)

+calories:

+- optional statement
+- user may specify total amount or amount pr. serving

 encapsulation: